AgoraLab/agora-chat-uikit/android/advanced-features-and-customizations/advanced-usage.md

 | `timePeriodCanRecallMessage` | Set the time within which a message can be recalled.
 The default is 2 minutes. |
 | `avatarBorderWidth` | The width of the avatar border. |

-`EaseDateFormatConfig` provides the following configuration items:
+`ChatDateFormatConfig` provides the following configuration items:

 | Property | Description |
 |:---:|:---:|